foundata/guidelines/oci-container-image-guide.md

 }
 ```

-ContainerWright MUST NOT claim to implement rules that require human review.
+ConClear MUST NOT claim to implement rules that require human review.
 Its conformance documentation MUST state the release's built-in limits and defaults.